BYD electric vehicles lined up at a Canadian port of entry with maple leaf flags

 What about the 100% tariff?
 I thought Chinese EVs were banned.

 Canada imposed a 100% tariff on Chinese-made EVs in October 2024, effectively blocking imports.
-In January 2026, a new trade deal replaced that blanket tariff with a quota-based system: 49,000 vehicles per year at just 6.1% duty.
-The US still maintains its 100% tariff — Canada broke ranks and went its own way.
-The quota rises to 70,000 vehicles by 2031, and Chinese automakers must establish Canadian joint ventures within three years as part of the agreement.
+Current reporting says a January 2026 trade framework replaced that blanket tariff with a quota-based system allowing up to 49,000 vehicles per year at 6.1% duty.
+The US still maintains its 100% tariff.
+Beyond that, buyers should verify the longer-term quota growth and manufacturing requirements against official notices rather than relying on summaries alone.

 Should I wait for BYD or buy a different EV now?